Top Things To See and Do in Uskudar

 Best Restaurants in Capitol Shopping Mall

 Big Chef’s – This popular chain restaurant has western food and Turkish food.
-We loved their köfte (meatballs), pastas, salads, and fresh smoothies and juices.
+We loved their köfte (meatballs), pasta, salads, and fresh smoothies and juices.

 How to get here: Assuming you’re at the Bosphorus, go to the Üsküdar metro station.
 Take the M5 (Purple Line) to Bağlarbaşı Station.
 From Bağlarbaşı, it’s a short walk up Mahir İz Caddessi, just past the Marmara University Mosque.